 Born in London in 1917, Vera Lynn started her singing career as a young girl and became one of the most famous voices of World War II.
 She hosted a BBC radio show called "Sincerely Yours" from 1939, and her morale-boosting songs were a favourite among all British servicemen.
 Vera's most popular song was "We'll Meet Again", however she also put Dover firmly on the cultural map with her spirit-lifting ballad "There'll be Blue Birds over the White Cliffs of Dover", a song which is known the world over.
 In 1976, Vera Lynn was made a Dame.

 The 100-metre high White Cliffs of Dover require no introduction.
-These icons of England have been the sign of home for travellers over the centuries, immortalised during the Second World War in Dame Vera Lynn’s song ‘There’ll be Blue Birds over the White Cliffs of Dover’.
+These icons of England have been the sign of home for travelers over the centuries, immortalized during the Second World War in Dame Vera Lynn’s song ‘There’ll be Blue Birds over the White Cliffs of Dover’.
 Both Shakespeare and Wordsworth wrote about the cliffs, their beauty and their role in the nation’s identity.

 be blue birds over